simpleinjector/Documentation/source/integration.rst

 Integration Guide
 =================

 Simple Injector can be used in a wide range of .NET technologies, both server side as client side.
 Jump directly to the integration page for the application framework of your choice.
-When the framework of your choice is not listed, doesn't mean it isn't supported, but just that we didn't have the time write it :-)
+When the framework of your choice is not listed, doesn't mean it isn't supported, but just that we didn't have the time write the documentation for it.
+When in doubt, you can raise a integration question `here <https://simpleinjector.org/forum>`_.

 .. toctree::
     :maxdepth: 1